projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

 def top_five(cls, count_dict):
     """
-    This method sorts through the dictionary returned from count_data() and determines the top five features with the highest frequency in each salary category.
+    This method sorts through the dictionary returned from count_data() and determines the top five answers with the highest frequency in each salary category.
     count_dict: the dictionary returned from count_data()
     Returns: dictionary